OPEnSLab-OSU/OPEnS-Hypnos/README.md

 * `3.3 Volt_V3` Power + RTC + microSD with FeatherWing footprint.
 Allow control on 3.3V and Vbus rail.
 Using MOSFET circuit, Feather deep sleep
 * `12 Volt_V7.2` Power + RTC convert 12V to 5V.
 Using D-flipflop circuit to store state.
 Complete Feather shutdown
+* `eDNA.lbr` Eagle library that has the push button
+* `powerboard.lbr` Eagle library that has just FeatherWing pin layout